Who has the authority to make the decision?

 - Better visual overview of departments and cost centers to which a power of attorney has been granted.

-- Administrators are able to assign a power of attorney at a given level and at the same time prevent delegation.
+- Administrators are able to assign a power of attorney at a given level and at the same time prevent delegation of authority matrix.

 - Possibility to revoke all proxies of a given type / level with custom message to proxies